Automated cleanup of Temp files, Internet files, downloaded files, recycle bin.

 System files: Debug/chkdsk/Installer/Memory dump/Windows update/error reporting logs.

-Items in bold may appear in more than one drive i.e not just in %SystemRoot%
+Items in bold can appear in more than one drive i.e not just in %SystemRoot%

-Many files in Application Data hold system data that should not be deleted, however some applications do leave files which you may want to delete from a roaming profile, these can be selectively removed with a VBScript like this.
+Many files in Application Data hold system data that should not be deleted, however some applications do leave files which you can delete from a roaming profile, these can be selectively removed with a VBScript like this.

-The 'User Profile/Recent' folder (for Start, Documents) may contain many more shortcuts than are set to display in the GUI.
+The 'User Profile/Recent' folder (for Start, Documents) can contain many more shortcuts than are set to display in the GUI.
 A very large number of these can affect logon/logoff times.

 To clear out the shortcuts: